Communication Strategies & Managing Difficult Behaviors

 - Sleep disturbances

-Situations that are often considered “challenging” by caregivers can often be prevented.
+Situations that are often considered “challenging” by caregivers can usually be prevented.

 Caring for a Person with Dementia: